Marie Laveau: Legacy

 Laveau's name and her history have been surrounded by legend and lore.
 She is generally believed to have been buried in plot 347, the Glapion family crypt in Saint Louis Cemetery No. 1, New Orleans, but this has been disputed by Robert Tallant, a journalist who used her as a character in historical novels.
-Tourists continue to visit and some draw X marks in accordance with a decades-old tradition that if people wanted Laveau to grant them a wish, they had to draw an X on the tomb, turn around three times, knock on the tomb, yell out their wish, and if it was granted, come back, circle their X, and leave Laveau an offering.
+Tourists continue to visit and some draw X marks in accordance with a decades-old tradition that if people wanted Laveau to grant them a wish, they had to draw three Xs on the tomb, turn around three times, knock on the tomb, yell out their wish, and if it was granted, come back, circle their Xs, and leave Laveau an offering.

+Laveau and her work is discussed at length in the 1935 book Mules and Men by Zora Neale Hurston who interviewed and studied under hoodoo doctor Luke Turner, who identified himself as the Laveau's grandnephew.
+Hurston relates Turner's personal reminiscences of Laveau and describes some of the incantations and rituals he reported learning under her tutelage.

-In 1982, New Jersey-based punk rock group The Misfits were arrested and accused of attempting to exhume Laveau from her grave after a local concert.
-The arrest took place in nearby Cemetery No. 2 and there are conflicting accounts of the incident.
+In 1982, New Jersey–based punk rock group The Misfits were arrested and accused of attempting to exhume Laveau from her grave after a local concert.
+The arrest took place in nearby Cemetery No. 2 and accounts of the incident are in conflict.

 The tomb in Saint Louis Cemetery No. 1 was vandalized by an unknown person on December 17, 2013, by being painted over with pink latex paint.
 The paint was removed because the structure is made of old plaster and the latex paint would seal in the moisture that would destroy the plaster.
-Some historical preservation experts criticized officials of the Archdiocese of New Orleans, who maintain the cemetery, for their decision to use pressure washing rather than paint stripper to remove it.
+Some historical preservation experts criticized officials of the Archdiocese of New Orleans, which maintains the cemetery, for its decision to use pressure washing rather than paint stripper to remove it.
+After the cleaning, the archdiocese and local nonprofit Save Our Cemeteries collaborated over three months in 2014 to restore the tomb.
+The project removed crumbling plaster, rebuilt the roof, and added several coats of new plaster and lime wash.
+During the restorations, however, the project was plagued by tomb visitors scratching X marks into the new plaster.